 These are two commonly prescribed smoking-cessation medicines.
 For your information and reference, we have included generic names as well as brand names to help you identify what you may be taking.
 However, the AHA does not recommend or endorse any specific products.
 If your prescription medication isn’t on this list, remember that your healthcare provider and pharmacist are your best sources of information.
 It’s important to discuss all of the drugs you take with your doctor and understand their desired effects and possible side effects.
 Never stop taking a medication and never change your dose or frequency without first consulting your doctor.

 - Both medicines block the flow of chemicals in the brain that make you want to smoke.

 - Both medicines come in pill form.
 You start with a low dose and gradually increase up to the full dose.

 - It takes about a week for these medicines to work, so you need to start them before you actually quit smoking.

 - Each of these medicines may interact differently with other medicines you’re taking.
 Make sure your doctor and pharmacist have a complete list of all your medications, including over-the-counter drugs, supplements and herbal medicines.

-- You may need to use a non-nicotine prescription medicine for seven to 12 weeks or longer, based on your doctor’s recommendations.
+- You may need to use a non-nicotine prescription medicine for seven to 12 weeks or longer.
+Follow your doctor’s recommendations.

 - When you get ready to stop taking a non-nicotine prescription medicine, you may need to taper off, gradually decreasing the dose before you stop completely.